AmirAgassi/rizzly/README.md

 **emergency intervention** prevents you from sending potentially problematic messages, acting as a safety net for your conversations.

+from your swipes, to your dms, rizzly is here to help.

 ### **get started**

 ```bash